 This course provides an in-depth study of the symptomatology and etiology of behavioral, emotional, and mental health disorders classified by the Diagnostic and Statistical Manual of Mental Disorders classification system.
 This course addresses major categories of psychopathology and associated treatment planning for clinical mental health counseling work.

 Prerequisite: CNSL 6315 Abnormal Human Behavior

-CNSL 6370 - Legal & Ethical Issues in Clinical Mental Health Counseling (3)
+CNSL 6370 - Issues in Clinical Mental Health Counseling (3)

-This course will integrate the student's professional knowledge and skills basic to ethical clinical mental health counseling.
-Students will explore a wide variety of ethical and legal topics within the clinical mental health field to include: roles, functions, and settings of clinical mental health counselors; ethical administration and management of mental health programs and services; strategies for supporting client education and advocacy; and knowledge of Texas licensing rules and regulations and related government policies.
-This course serves as a capstone for the Clinical Mental Health Counseling program and helps prepare students to apply for licensure.
+This course will integrate the student's professional knowledge and skills basic to clinical mental health counseling and practice.
+The student will explore a variety of topics within the field to include: ethical and legal topics; Texas Licensing rules and regulation.
+The role, functions, and settings of clinical mental health counselors; administration and management of mental health programs and services; strategies for supporting client education and advocacy.
+And knowledge of public mental health and government policies.
+This course serves as a capstone for the Clinical Mental Health Counseling Program, and helps prepare students to apply for licensure.